 - Grief and Trauma Counseling

-LFMT Career Options
+LMFT Career Options

-Once you have completed all of the necessary educational requirements, you may be expected to take part in a supervised field experience requirement prior to testing and licensure.
+Once you have completed all of the necessary educational requirements, you may be expected to take part in a supervised field experience prior to testing and licensure.
 All of these components can assist you in preparing for a fruitful career.
-The influence of professionals in this field can be useful when seeking ways to cope with individual differences and provide a voice to family members in need of guidance.
+The influence of professional marriage and family counselors can be useful when seeking ways to cope with individual differences and provide a voice to family members in need of guidance.

 - Family Therapist: In family therapy, professionals can help family members work through issues that may be causing strain in the household.
 Arguments, conflicting personality styles, and trauma are some of the issues that can be common when working with families in the field, making the influence of the family therapist important for positive growth.
 Family therapists can also teach different coping strategies and communication techniques that can be useful when trying to repair relationships and live happier family lives.

 - Couples Therapist: Couples therapists can specialize in the relationship and communication between people in romantic relationships.
 This can include components relating to growth after infidelity, health-related coping, and sexual health.
 Couples therapists can work with couples seeking prevention strategies for divorce or even couples currently going through a divorce.
 Professionals choosing to work in this field can work for mental health organizations or even in private practice.